David Sylvian: 1991–1994: Rain Tree Crow and Robert Fripp

 Fripp had encouraged Sylvian to return to the live-stage, a place he admitted he did not find comfortable ('Sylvian didn't like being the centre of attention').
 The pair's concerts were, like Sylvian's work in the studio, largely improvised.
 On the few dates they undertook in Japan and Italy in 1992, they had no idea when they walked out into the lights what might happen, even what time they would finish their night's work.
 One evening Sylvian felt moved to play an acoustic version of "Ghosts", Japan's biggest hit.
 It was the first time he had played it since 1983; Sylvian stated 'It was quite nice because it somehow satisfied the expectation of the audience that I should play something from my songbook'.
-Sylvian has commented that his improvised and 'unstable' trio work with Fripp and Trey Gunn in Europe was amongst the first times that he enjoyed performing live, and said that 'Up until that point it was all about reproducing the songs and presenting them in such-and-such way.
+Sylvian has commented that his improvised and 'unstable' trio work with Fripp and Trey Gunn in Europe was amongst the first times that he enjoyed performing live, and said that 'Up until that point it was all about reproducing the songs and presenting them in such-and-such a way.
 But this was different, and it began to interest me, and it opened up my eyes to the pleasures of performing'.

-Fripp and Sylvian then recorded the album The First Day between December 1992 and March 1993 at studios in New York and New Orleans, and released the album in July 1993.
-Something of a departure for Sylvian, the album melded his own philosophical lyrics to funk workouts and aggressive rock stylings very much in the mould of Fripp's King Crimson.
+Fripp and Sylvian then recorded the album The First Day and released the album in July 1993.

 To capitalise on the album's success, they went back out on the road on their "The Road to Graceland Tour" which began in Tokyo on 14 October 1993.
 The additional musicians on stage with Sylvian, Fripp and Gunn were Michael Brook and Pat Mastelotto.
 A live recording, titled Damage, released in 1994, was culled from the final shows of the tour.